TOAST-DOCS/System-Monitoring/en/open-metrics-console-guide.md

 To be able to distinguish the notification setting, enter **Name**, and then enter **Threshold** for the monitoring target.
 The specified threshold applied to all entries added as metrics for the chart.
 **Duration** determines whether an event has occurred or not based on the duration of the condition maintained.
 If Duration is set to '0,' at every cycle as soon as collected values meet the condition, the event is triggered.

 In **Notification Group List**, you can select a notification group created in System Monitoring.
 Once an event occurs, the detail about the event occurrence is notified to the users in the group through the send channel specified for the group.
-However, the targets the notification group refers to are **Notification Type** and **User Group**, and monitoring setting or server list is irrelevant to the OpenMetrics Monitoring.
+However, the targets the notification group refers to are **Notification Type** and **User Group**, and monitoring setting or server list is irrelevant to the Advanced Monitoring.

 If you enter each entry required for the notification settings and click the **Register** button, you will see the notification name added to the list.